15Andrew43/Restful-api-example/README.md

  - python main.py

 Then in http://127.0.0.1:8099 you can see simple web app.
-After testing this app you should exec:
+After testing this app you can exec:
  - deactivate
  - cd ..
  - rm -rf env